temporalio/documentation/docs/application-development/testing.md

 To run an Activity in a test, use the [`ActivityEnvironment`](https://python.temporal.io/temporalio.testing.ActivityEnvironment.html) class.

 This class allows you to run any callable inside an Activity context.
-Use it to test the behavior of your code under different conditions.
+Use it to test the behavior of your code under various conditions.

 </TabItem>
 <TabItem value="typescript">